Tanks > Top 10 Main Battle

 sophisticated as its Western rivals, however it uses proven

-is cost effective.
-Currently it is the most commercially
+technology and is cost effective.
+Currently it is the most

-which makes it a harder target to hit.
+a small profile which makes it a harder target to hit.
 Significant

 drawback of the T-90 is ammunition stored in the main compartment

 due to its carrousel-type autoloader.
-Once hit ammunition detonates
+Once the hull is penetrated ammunition detonates

 by killing all the crew and destroying the tank.
 This drawback is

 common to all Soviet, Russian Ukrainian and recent Chinese MBTs.

-Western tanks

-separate compartment in the turret bustle with a blow-out panels
+Western tanks have a separate compartment in the turret bustle with

 The T-90 is